poac-dev/poac/README.md

 ### Start a new project with Poac

-Use this command when you start a new poac project.
+The `poac create` command lets you start a new Poac project:

 ```console
 you:~$ poac create hello_world